alphagov/gds-tech-learning-pathway/README.md

 - people to offer and request mentorship
 - people to share what they're wanting to learn so that they can join up with others wanting to learn the same things, or get support from others

-However, this repo should not contain any personal names or information because we intend to make this repo public.
+However, this repo should not contain any personal names or information because this repo is public.

 ## Licence